hyperledger-labs/splice/README.md

 ### Contributing as a New Joiner
 For your first issue, you can take a look at [issues labelled with the `starter` tag](https://github.com/DACH-NY/the-real-canton-coin/issues?q=is%3Aissue+label%3Astarter).
 Else, please ask your onboarding buddy for help with getting started on the code base.

+### The Flake Rotation

+The Canton Network team has a formal support rotation in the form of our flake process.
+Each of our weekly sprints has a pair of engineers assigned to be responsible during the sprint for driving the resolution of test failures that occur in our test environments (`Staging`, `DevNet`, and `TestNet`) during that sprint.
+For the engineers on flake duty, this work is their priority over any other issues on which they may be working.

+The job of an engineer on flake duty is to _drive the resolution_ of failures.
+This does not mean these engineers are responsible for fixing all problems themselves, nor does it even mean everything should be fixed.
+Driving the resolution means clearly communicating status of the issue as it progresses from beginning to end, marshalling any other staff on the team needed for a resolution, and then helping organize the work to fix.
+Canton Network is a team effort, and the team should be brought in to resolve flakes as it is helpful.
+The team may also decide based on priorities and future plans that a specific failure isn't worth the time to fix.
+This is fine, as long as there is consensus on the decision and it is clearly communicated.

+This is an excellent opportunity to learn about parts of the Canton Network that may be outside your usual area of expertise.
+This includes other parts of the software stack, our build and deployment mechanisms, networking design, and debugging techniques.
+It is also a way to be intentional about addressing the current 'least stable' parts of our code base, with an idea of improving reliability for our customers.

+Flake duty is assigneed based on the [team holiday calendar](https://docs.google.com/spreadsheets/d/1Sp12aNj-bPAuPD9aEnH_xk031dADiGHdQdJlCGxhW3k/edit#gid=1174224054).
+Please consult this spreadsheet to understand when you are on duty.
+There are pairs of weeks highlighted to indicate the schedule - flake duty begins with the sprint starting on the Wednesday of the first week and ends with the sprint on Wednesday of the second week.
+At each boundary, the outgoing and incoming engineers on flake duty rotation must have a brief touchpoint meeting to go over any issues still under resolution.

+For engineers on flake duty, the resolution process is as follows.

+* When there is a Slack message indicating a test failure, investigate and assess if it's a new or existing failure.
+For new failures, create a new tracking issue in the [Flaky Test](https://github.com/DACH-NY/the-real-canton-coin/milestone/19) GitHub milestone.
+The issue for a given failure should be linked in the Slack thread for the failure itself.
+* All relevent information should be tracked to the extent possible in the Github issue.
+This includes logs, screenshots, links to CI jobs, and any observations or notes that might be useful as the issue is investigated.
+* After assessing the issue, reach out to other team members as is useful to resolve the issue.
+Once the root cause has been identified, note that in the Github issue, along with any reproduction instructions if possible.
+  Where possible fix the root cause, or drive the fixing of the root cause to keep the number of active flakes low and team productivity high.
+* PR's for any fixes should also be linked to the issue.
+* For failures that are not frequent enough to warrant a fix, the issue in Github should be labeled "infrequent/no repo".

+We will periodically review the flaky test log in the Github milestone to look for systemic issues that might be underlying more than one flaky test and can be more holistically resolved.

 ### Contribution Guide